Omid Madani (Under Construction.. Indefinitely!)

 classes/concepts).
 The initial focus has been on online algorithms

-that can handle dynamic sets of classes, possible nonstationarities,
+that can handle dynamic growing sets of classes, possible nonstationarities,

 etc.